-- 1. Course(s) must be approved in advance - 2.
-Neither QHS nor the university can guarantee the transferability of courses to other high school and/or universities. - 3.
-It is the student's/family's responsibility to pay for all tuition, books, and other fees associated with taking a college course.
+- 1. Course(s) must be approved in advance - Neither QHS nor the university can guarantee the transferability of courses to other high school and/or universities. - 3.
+It is the student's/family's responsibility to pay for all tuition, books, and other fees associated with taking a college course. - 4.
+It is the student's/family's responsibility to have a transcript from the college sent to QHS for the course to be granted high school credit. - QHS teachers/staff have no way to monitor progress in courses taken through a college or university. - College courses are typically only two or three days a week.
+Students may access the Open Learning Center on days their college courses are not in session.